Rupert Murdoch never wanted to be a reporter, explains veteran newspaperman Rodney E Lever, so he started off as a “publisher”.

 After death duties (death duties to pay for World War II were later rescinded) the family was nearly broke.
 Keith had been secretly borrowing large amounts of money for a project that was dear to him —ensuring that one day Rupert Murdoch would take his place as chairman and managing director of the Herald and Weekly Times.

 Way back in 1933, Keith Murdoch and Theodore Fink had organised the amalgamation of two Brisbane morning newspapers, The Courier and The Mail.
 The Mail had been owned by the former bookmaker, boxing entrepreneur, Collingwood football club supporter and (some say) underworld figure, John Wren.

 Jack Williams and the other senior executives were horrified by the prospect of young Rupert running the company.
-As a student at Geelong Grammar he would come home for weekends and spent Friday afternoons in the boardroom supposedly doing his homework, but more often arrogantly marching around the building giving to orders to the staff.
+As a student at Geelong Grammar, he would come home for weekends and spend Friday afternoons in the boardroom supposedly doing his homework, but more often arrogantly marching around the building giving to orders to the staff.
 He was called "the brat."